prashantrahul141/zspie/README.md

 # Zspie Lang

-Zspie is a dynamic programming language for absolute beginners.
+Zspie is a fast, easy, dynamic programming language for absolute beginners.
 It has all the basic features most languages provide: expressions, variables, scopes, string, globals, if-else, for-loop, while-loop, functions.
 The compiler is written entirely in C which makes it really fast.

 ## Building
 The project uses Cmake as it's build system.